Local Gaussian cross-spectrum analysis: Visualisations and interpretations

 \textbf{The local Gaussian correlations:} Box-plots, based on the 100 independent estimates of the local Gaussian cross-correlations from the cGARCH-model, are shown in \cref{fig:cGARCH_lags20}.
 These can be compared with the local Gaussian cross-correlations estimated from the original sample, shown in \cref{fig:EuStockMarkets_lags200}.
 It should be noted that the computational cost for the production of the box-plots in \cref{fig:cGARCH_lags20} is substantially larger than the cost for the production of the simpler plots shown in \cref{fig:EuStockMarkets_lags200}, so it is preferable to restrict the attention to a shorter range of lags in \cref{fig:cGARCH_lags20}.
-Note also that the wide range of lags included in \cref{fig:EuStockMarkets_lags200} is related to the need for a justification of the selected block-lenght for the bootstrap-algorithm, and it should be possible to judge the suitability of the fitted model from the shorter range of lags included in~\cref{fig:cGARCH_lags20}.
+Note also that the wide range of lags included in \cref{fig:EuStockMarkets_lags200} is related to the desire for an initial investigation of the sensitivity of the truncation length $m$, and it is as seen here possible to judge the suitability of the fitted model from the shorter range of lags included in~\cref{fig:cGARCH_lags20}.

-The impression from the lags included in \cref{fig:cGARCH_lags20} is that the medians of the estimated local Gaussian cross-correlations for the point \texttt{50\%::50\%} lies quite close to zero, whereas the medians for the points \texttt{10\%::10\%} and \texttt{90\%::90\%} mostly lies slightly above zero.
-Almost none of the boxes for the two latter points seems to be positioned in a manner consistent with the desired outcome for a good match with the corresponding estimated values in \cref{fig:EuStockMarkets_lags200}, and it might thus be ample reason to suspect that this cGARCH-model might better be replaced with another model instead.
+The impression from the lags included in \cref{fig:cGARCH_lags20} is that the medians of the estimated local Gaussian cross-correlations for the point \texttt{50\%::50\%} are quite close to zero, whereas the medians for the points \texttt{10\%::10\%} and \texttt{90\%::90\%} mostly are slightly above zero.
+Almost none of the boxes for the two latter points appear to be positioned in a manner consistent with the desired outcome for a good match with the corresponding estimated values in \cref{fig:EuStockMarkets_lags200}, and it might thus be ample reason to suspect that this cGARCH-model might better be replaced with another model instead.